-To create a new HyperLab database, follow the instructions below.
+To create a new local HyperLab database, follow the instructions below.

-Click Local database server node, then on the task Create a database.
-Database creating wizard appears now.
+Click Database server node, then on the task Create a database.

+The Database creating wizard appears now.

 Enter login name sa and password for the database administrator.

-Note: Default database server password is Hlpwd2021 for the HyperLab 2021 product line (after an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009, Hlpwd2013, Hlpwd2021).
+Note: Default database server password is Hlpwd2023 for the HyperLab 2023 product line (after an upgrade, you may also try Hlpwd 2013..2022, or hlpwd2002..2009).